 - On the workstation where you run kubectl commands, add the master IP address of your cluster and

 /etc/hostsfile.
 For example:

-For information about configuring a cluster load balancer, see Creating Clusters.
+For more information about configuring a cluster load balancer, see the following:

-For PKS deployments on GCP and on vSphere without NSX-T, to allow external access to your app, you can either create a load balancer or expose a static port on your workload.
+For PKS deployments on GCP, AWS, and on vSphere without NSX-T, to allow external access to your app, you can either create a load balancer or expose a static port on your workload.

-For information about configuring a load balancer for your app workload, see Deploying and Accessing Basic Workloads.
+For information about configuring a load balancer for your app workload, see Deploying and Exposing Basic Workloads.